jameswh3/MW-PowerShell-Toolbox/README.md

 # MW-PowerShell-Toolbox

-A collection of scripts that I use as part of my role as a Microosft Modern Workplace TSP.
+A collection of scripts that I use as part of my role as a Microsoft Modern Workplace TSP.